-Another year, another government shutdown
+Another year, another government shutdown.

 Given the size of the U.S. economy, the overall macro impact of this shutdown might be generally limited.
-But investors should be wary of how companies will be impacted, how they’re reacting to the current situation, and if there are general trends that might impact the economy.
+But investors should be wary of how companies will be impacted, how they’re reacting to the current situation, and if there are general trends that might affect the economy.

-A closer look at the 2019 Government Shutdown
+A closer look at the 2019 Government shutdown

-Government Shutdown by sector
+Government shutdown by sector

-The commercial and investment banks were asked about the shutdown the most, however they usually said the impact on their business is not overly material.
+The commercial and investment banks were asked about the shutdown the most.
+However, they usually said the impact on their business is not overly material.
 They also added that while the uncertainty in the markets is far from ideal, they are not expecting a prolonged negative effect.

-That is, if there is not going to be another shutdown.
+That is if there is not going to be another shutdown.

 Want to learn more about how to improve your market intelligence strategy?
-Download our guide Better Market Intelligence With Smart Search to get a closer look at how augmenting your efforts with Smart Search technology can result in more proactive market intelligence, allowing you to access relevant, high-quality data points with speed and efficiency.
+Download our guide Better Market Intelligence With Smart Search to look at how augmenting your efforts with Smart Search technology can result in more proactive market intelligence, allowing you to access relevant, high-quality data points with speed and efficiency.